HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimAnalysis.md

 !
 PartonLevel:FSR = on               ! final-state radiation
 ```

-Where ```Beams:LHEF = events.lhe``` points to the file you have produced with Whizard.
+Where `Beams:LHEF = events.lhe` points to the file you have produced with Whizard.
-Then we shower with Pythia in FCCSW and run the Delphes detector paramterisation:
+Then we shower with Pythia in FCCSW and run the Delphes detector parameterisation:

 ```bash
 fccrun PythiaDelphes_config.py --Filename Pythia_LHE.cmd --filename wizhardp8_ee_Z_Zmumu_ecm91.root -n 10000
 ```

 - **Pythia_ee_Zmumu_ecm91.cmd**

 ```python
 !
 File: Pythia_ee_Zmumu_ecm91.cmd
 Random:setSeed = on